cssu/firstyearguide/FYG.md

 The university has provided a list of minimum and recommended specs for doing remote learning [here](https://www.viceprovoststudents.utoronto.ca/covid-19/tech-requirements-online-learning/), which also includes having a webcam available.
 If you are attending classes from outside of Canada, the site also provides important information about VPN access if necessary.

-**_ProTip_**: You get free software/benefits from UofT for being a student, like Amazon Prime 6 Month Trial and reduced Prime, free movie streaming (in SD) [here click on criterion or Audio Cine Films which contain a lot of recent films](https://mediacommons.library.utoronto.ca/streaming-video). **Free** MS Office [instructions here](https://onesearch.library.utoronto.ca/ic-faq-categories/office-365-proplus), Windows 10 Education aka Windows 10 Pro for students [register here](https://uoft.onthehub.com/WebStore/Security/Signin.aspx?rurl=%2fWebStore%2fOfferingDetails.aspx%3fo%3d499fe89c-cb3a-e511-940f-b8ca3a5db7a1).
+>**_Pro Tip_**: You get free software/benefits from UofT for being a student, like Amazon Prime 6 Month Trial and reduced Prime, free movie streaming (in SD) [here click on Criterion or Audio Cine Films which contain a lot of recent films](https://mediacommons.library.utoronto.ca/streaming-video). **Free** MS Office [instructions here](https://onesearch.library.utoronto.ca/ic-faq-categories/office-365-proplus), Windows 10 Education aka Windows 10 Pro for students [register here](https://uoft.onthehub.com/WebStore/Security/Signin.aspx?rurl=%2fWebStore%2fOfferingDetails.aspx%3fo%3d499fe89c-cb3a-e511-940f-b8ca3a5db7a1).

 ### Tips